-- Register and take the Missouri Educator Profile (MEP); passing score not required; required to take in EDU 101. - Passing scores all subsets of the Missouri General Education Assessment (MOGEA); required to take in EDU 290; Send results to Rikka Brown. - 3.
-Resume; to be done in EDU 290; send to Rikka Brown. - 4.
-Written Teaching Philosophy Document; to be done in EDU 290; send to Rikka Brown. - Maintain an annual student membership with the Missouri State Teacher Association (MSTA); Practicum 1 (EDU 291); send document to Rikka Brown. - Register with the Family Care Safety Registry at: www.health.mo.gov/safety/fcsr during Practicum 1 (EDU 291); send results to Rikka Brown. - 7.
+- 1. Register and take the Missouri Educator Profile (MEP); passing score not required; required to take in EDU 101. - 2.
+Passing scores all subsets of the Missouri General Education Assessment (MOGEA); required to take in EDU 290; Send results to Jim Concannon. - 3.
+Resume; to be done in EDU 290; send to Jim Concannon. - 4.
+Written Teaching Philosophy Document; to be done in EDU 290; send to Jim Concannon. - 5.
+Maintain an annual student membership with the Missouri State Teacher Association (MSTA); Practicum 1 (EDU 291); send document to Jim Concannon. - Register with the Family Care Safety Registry at: www.health.mo.gov/safety/fcsr during Practicum 1 (EDU 291); send results to Jim Concannon. - 7.
 Satisfactory Dispositions Checklist from Cooperating Teacher and Professor of Practicum I (EDU 291). - 8.
-Letter of Recommendation from an Education Faculty Member. - Letter of Recommendation from an Outside Faculty Member. - 10.
-4-year Plan signed by advisor and sent to Rikka Brown. - 11.
-Grade Point Average: 2.75 Overall; 3.00 Education Coursework; 3.0 Content Coursework at the end of sophomore year; for transfer students, GPA will be calculated after one semester of Westminster coursework.

-A formal letter requesting consideration for admittance into the Teacher Education Program.
+Letter of Recommendation from an Education Faculty Member. - 9.
+Letter of Recommendation from an Outside Faculty Member. - 10.
+4-year Plan signed by advisor and sent to Jim Concannon. - 11.
+Grade Point Average: 2.75 Overall; 3.00 Education Coursework; 3.0 Content Coursework at the end of sophomore year; for transfer students, GPA will be calculated after one semester of Westminster coursework. - 12.
+A formal letter requesting consideration for admittance into the Teacher Education Program. - 13.
+Have declared a major in Education.